jamesa9283/GTF/README.md

 Firstly we are focussing on two types of GTFs, (1) the wonky square GTFs, which are heavily reliant on |x|^m + |y|^m = 1 and (2) the p-GTFs which are heavily reliant on an integral definition.

+## Numbering System

+This is a note on my numbering system.
+I am proving things in the order that I can work out to prove them.
+This means the numbering is borked, they are numbers as they are proved.

 ## What I want to do
 ### Wonky Sq
 * Define the double angle formulae